APPLYING FOR A ROLE

 Your responses will then be scored against the role profile for an Authorised Firearms Officer (AFO).

-If you successfully pass the telephone interview, we’ll let you know within three working days, and invite you to attend an Assessment Centre at the next opportunity.
+If you successfully pass, we'll let you know within three working days.

 Assessment centre